 - Once mixed, add in baking powder, salt, and *flour.
 (Add flour 1/2 cup at a time on low speed)

-- Once mixture is combined and all the flour disappears, transfer dough to the piece of floured parchment paper.
-Press mixture into large ball, but do not knead.
+Once mixture is combined and all the flour disappears, transfer dough to the piece of floured parchment paper.
+Press mixture into large ball so that it is all incorporated and any loose floury pieces are pressed in.
 Lay another piece of parchment paper on top of dough (to prevent sticking) and use a rolling pin to roll dough 1/2" thick. *Note that this dough is softer than many roll-out sugar cookie doughs, so the parchment paper helps prevent sticking.

 - Use a 3" circle cookie cutter (or drinking glass) to cut out and transfer to a parchment baking sheet.